Information For Web Developers

 - XML passed using HTTP POST (similar to REST web services) where you create and host the calculator input and result pages.

-- Standard SOAP-based web service calls where you create and host the calculator input and result pages.
+- Standard SOAP or REST web service calls where you create and host the calculator input and result pages.

 Integrating Via Hyperlinks